Creating and managing scenes

 Prevent auto releasing for some specifed assets

-With the auto releasing enabled for a scene, if some of the scene assets are referenced in user script, these references will become invalid once scene switched, and is easy to get wrong.
-Or if you called the
+With the auto releasing enabled for a scene, if some of the scene's assets are saved in the script as "special reference", these references will become invalid once the scene switched, since the resource has been released, may cause rendering problems.
+To prevent these assets from being released automatically, we can use

 Change the policy of scene loading